MicrosoftDocs/playfab-docs/playfab-docs/features/data/dataconnections/data-connection-azure-blob.md

 For existing PlayFab who are new to Azure, you can sign up for an [Azure subscription](https://ms.portal.azure.com/).

 > [!Note]
 > Make sure to create your Storage Account in the West US 2, otherwise, egress cost will be applied to your storage account.
-You can configure up to three Azure blob storage accounts in the WestUS2 region.
+You can configure up to three Azure Blob Storage accounts in the WestUS2 region.

 ## Setting up your Storage in Azure